mzazon/awesome-cloud-projects/aws/serverless-medical-image-processing/serverless-medical-image-processing.md

    echo "✅ Lambda IAM role created: ${LAMBDA_ROLE_ARN}"
    ```

-   The Lambda execution role is now configured with basic permissions.
+   The Lambda execution role is now configured with basic permissions and X-Ray tracing capabilities.
 We'll add specific permissions for HealthImaging and other services as we create the Lambda functions, following security best practices of granting minimal required permissions.

 2. **Create HealthImaging Data Store**: